Tomiwa04/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-This is more about pointers, array and strings
+Everything on more pointers, arrays and strings